Warta, Poland

-Warta ([ˈvarta]; דווארט) is a town in Sieradz County, Łódź Voivodeship, Poland, with 3,208 inhabitants (2020).
+Warta ([ˈvarta]; דווארט) is a town in Sieradz County, Łódź Voivodeship, in central Poland, with 3,208 inhabitants (2020).
 It is situated on the Warta River.
+It is located in the Sieradz Land.

 History

 Warta was granted town rights in 1255 by Duke Casimir I of Kuyavia of the Piast dynasty.
-It was a royal town of the Polish Crown, administratively located in the Sieradz Voivodeship in the Greater Poland Province of the Polish Crown.
+It was a royal town of the Polish Crown, administratively located in the Sieradz County in the Sieradz Voivodeship in the Greater Poland Province.
+In the 17th century, there was a sizeable Scottish community in Warta.
 One of two main routes connecting Warsaw and Dresden ran through the town in the 18th century and Kings Augustus II the Strong and Augustus III of Poland often traveled that route.
+At various times, the 2nd Polish National Cavalry Brigade and 4th Polish Vanguard Regiment were stationed in Warta.

+In the interwar period, it was administratively located in the Łódź Voivodeship of Poland.
+In the 1921 census, 56.8% of the population declared Polish nationality and 43.0% declared Jewish nationality.